guillaumerosinosky/migration_bpms/README.md

 * migrate.sh / migrate2.sh : migrate the concerned tenant from (respectively to) the origin resource
 * come_and_go.sh : Iteratively migrates multiple times from the origin to the resource

-## Libraries usage
+## What do I need to make this work ?

 These scripts, are based on Docker Swarm, Ansible, Jupyter Notebooks, and Faban.
+You should have all these tools installed.
 Uses AgentBPM (https://github.com/Chahrazed-l/AgentBPMS) for customer simulation, and live migration scripts (soon to be referenced).

-## Work in progress

-TODO : add Ansible scripts for infrastructure initialization and retrieval TODO : add reference for Live Migration scripts (Camunda)
+In the current state of this repository, there is still a few files to be added (Ansible scripts and Live Migration containers are not yet ready to be shared).
+We are working on it.